Are you sure?

 This bookmark will be removed from all folders and any saved notes will be permanently removed.

 The Sentinel is meant to be shared.
-And these days it's going far beyond church walls.
 In a world that is increasingly hungry for spiritual meaning, the Sentinel is vital food.
 Here's how our readers share it.
-Each month we'll tell you about what happens when readers either give or receive a copy or a subscription.
-(Let us know your own experience.
-We may be able to use it in this space.)
+Let us know of your experience in sharing the Sentinel.

 Allison W. Phinney, Jr.